-It seems to follow the same pattern.
+It seems to follow the same mass tourism pattern.
 Beautiful idealic location, difficult to reach and only visited by adventure travellers.
 Some form of promotion (book, movie, govt. etc), increase in tourist numbers to see the idealic location.
 Demand grows, prices increase, access gets easier and cheaper (more flights, cruise ships etc).
 Locals get squeezed out and the whole thing becomes a parody of the idealic location that once was.
 Off to find the “next big thing”…

 Unfortunately, these issues are not just confined to a handful of places such as Barcelona or Bali.
 Recently a new term was introduced by the Italian writer Marco d’Eramo – UNESCO-cide.
 This describes the slow process of cultural disintegration of a destination after it has been granted UNESCO world heritage status – ironically to protect the sites cultural (or natural) heritage.
 It’s interesting to note that of the 1121 sites on the current list (869 cultural, 216 natural and 39 mixed), the majority (except war-torn countries) have problems with over tourism.
 View the full list here